WSWUP/gridwxcomp/docs/source/tutorial.rst

 Note that the initial run with default parameters contains all the new sub directories that were named.
 That initial run also included zonal statistics, but the three new interpolations did not, hence they do not contain their own zonal_stats.csv file.
+Also, since the point residuals will change with each new interpolation method, copies of the summary CSV, residual bar charts, and the projected point shapefiles are made to each subfolder in addition to the newly generated interpolated surfaces.